moreirafelipe/dh-backend/Avaliacoes/Checkpoint2/Readme.md

-This is a simple Java / Maven / Spring Boot (version 2.5.6) application that provides the CRUD Rest Api Service with JSON entities validation  through Spring-Boot-Starter dependency and  **global \*@ExceptionHandler\* with the \*@ControllerAdvice\* annotation** . you can use Postman to test the service.
+This is a simple Java / Maven / Spring Boot (version 2.5.6) application that provides appointments services between dentists and patients through Spring Boot JPA CRUD Rest Api operations with JSON entities validation  through Spring-Boot-Starter dependency and  **global \*@ExceptionHandler\* with the \*@ControllerAdvice\* annotation** .
+You can use Postman to test the service.